 3.10 Assess the syringe for air bubbles and appropriate amount of volume.
-If air bubbles are present, gently tap the syringe with your finger or a pen to release the air bubbles, and eject the air then adjust needle tip to below level of fluid and withdraw more fluid until the desired volume is reached.
+If air bubbles are present, gently tap the syringe with your finger or a pen to release the air bubbles, eject the air, and then adjust needle tip to below level of fluid and withdraw more fluid until the desired volume is obtained.

-3.10 Withdraw the needle from the vial, taking care not to contaminate the needle tip, and set the vial down on the counter with your non-dominant hand (while continuing to hold the needle and syringe upright, in the air, with your dominant hand).
+3.10 Withdraw the needle from the vial, taking care not to contaminate the needle tip, and set the vial down on the counter with your non-dominant hand while continuing to hold the needle and syringe upright, in the air, with your dominant hand.

 3.11 Engage the needle safety device using the thumb of your dominant hand.

-Variation: if a safety device is not available, your dominant hand.
-Using your dominant hand that has the needle, carefully place the tip of the needle in the opening of the syringe cap, keeping your non-dominant hand away from the needle cap and tip.
-Slowly scoop the needle cap on the tip of the needle.
-Using your non-dominant hand to secure the needle cap to the syringe.
+3.11.1 If the safety device is not available, carefully place the tip of the needle in the opening of the syringe cap with your dominant hand, while keeping your non-dominant hand away from the needle cap and tip.
+Slowly scoop the needle cap on the tip of the needle and secure the needle cap to the syringe with your non-dominant hand.

-3.12 Set the syringe and needle down on the counter, open the drawer or cabinet containing syringe needles, and select an appropriate sized needle for the subcutaneous injection.
-Note: For subcutaneous injections, use a 25 or 27 gauge, ½ inch in length or less depending on the amount of adipose tissue on your patient.
+3.12 Set the syringe with the needle and the medication down on the counter.
+Open the drawer or cabinet containing syringe needles, and select an appropriate size needle for the subcutaneous injection - 25 or 27 gauge, ½ inch in length or less - depending on your patient’s subcutaneous adipose tissue thickness.

 3.13 Open the subcutaneous injection needle package, taking care not to contaminate the syringe connection area and hold it between the pointer-finger and thumb of your non-dominant hand.